A Brief History of the Internet

 Another trend that is rapidly affecting web designers is the growth of smaller devices to connect to the Internet.
 Tablets, smart phones, ebooks, smart speakers, game machines, wristwatches, GPS devices, thermostats, and even light bulbs are now capable of tapping into the web on the go, and many web pages are not designed to work on that scale.
 Responsive web design to adapt to all size devices is important now.

 The Internet of Things is adding devices, too.
 Most modern televisions are now connected, and the streaming devices that feed them.
 Add to this refrigerators, door locks, automobiles, garage doors, personal robots, exercise machines, ovens, cameras, taxi replacements, drones, virtual reality headsets, and more items and services every day.

 As the Internet has become ubiquitous, faster, and increasingly accessible to non-technical communities, social networking and collaborative services have grown rapidly, enabling people to communicate and share interests in many more ways.
 Sites like Facebook/Meta, Twitter, Linked-In, YouTube, Flickr, Second Life, , blogs, Instagram, wikis, and many more let people of all ages rapidly share their interests of the moment with others everywhere.
 It has provided a huge boost to the genealogy industry.
 Protecting privacy and security is a major challenge in this environment, and scams and criminal fraud abound.
-Two-factor authentication is encouraged for all sensitive information, and newer hardware and biometric based technologies are on the way to make us less dependent on passwords,.
+Two-factor authentication is encouraged for all sensitive information, and newer public/private key and biometric based technologies called Passkeys are on the way to make us less dependent on passwords,.